What to Look for When Buying Investment Vacation Property

 Don't Bite Off More Than You Can Chew

 As an owner of an investment vacation property, there’ll be a lot you must learn.
-Since it’ll be a process that takes experience, as well as time, get yourself ready to make mistakes.
+Since it’ll be a process that takes experience and time, get yourself ready to make mistakes.
 Hopefully, with plenty of preparation, the mistakes that you make will not be costly.

-Furthermore, consider investing in an established vacation condo building that includes property management and booking services automatically.
+Furthermore, consider investing in an established vacation condo building that automatically includes property management and booking services.
 You may find that these types of buildings will have a lot of competition and potentially not as much of a return on investment.
 The flip side of things is that well-established vacation rental buildings are very stable.
-Thus, making for an excellent first-time vacation rental purchase.
+Thus making for an excellent first-time vacation rental purchase.

-In addition to scouring public listings to determine the rent, you will charge to take a look at the number of available listings at any given time.
-Most booking sites will show the properties calendar and give you an idea of how often throughout the year they are booked.
+In addition to scouring public listings to determine the rent, you will be charged to take a look at the number of available listings at any given time.
+Most booking sites will show the property calendar and give you an idea of how often throughout the year they are booked.
 Ideally, if you work with a property manager, they will provide you with extremely accurate estimations of how many weeks or months you can expect to have bookings.
-Watch for trends: Is there a lack of 3 bedroom rentals, but when they do pop up, they are booked quickly?
-You may have identified a demand for 3 bedroom rentals.
+Watch for trends: Is there a lack of 3-bedroom rentals, but when they do pop up, they are booked quickly?
+You may have identified a demand for 3-bedroom rentals.

 Don’t Overlook These Budgeting Considerations

 You have likely already been considering covering the mortgage of the new investment.
 What about all of the other month-to-month costs?
-Here are some common expenses to factor:
+Here are some common expenses to factor in:

 Repairs: significant repairs such as roof and air conditioning can come at any time.

-Furnishings: unless you are buying a property that is already being rented out, you’ll be buying a house full of furniture, kitchenware, rugs, tv’s, lighting, bath décor, artwork, linens.
+Furnishings: unless you are buying a property that is already being rented out, you’ll be buying a house full of furniture, kitchenware, rugs, TVs, lighting, bath décor, artwork, and linens.

-Taxes: check to see if your city or state charge lodging, sales tax, and any short term rental fees or licenses.
+Taxes: check to see if your city or state charges lodging, sales tax, and any short-term rental fees or licenses.

-Utilities: estimate high as vacationers will run A/C or heat less efficiently.
+Utilities: Estimated to be high as vacationers will run A/C or heat less efficiently.

 Property management services: if you are not managing the property yourself, budget 20-30% for the typical management companies charge between 10% and 15% for long-term rentals and between 20% and 25% short-term.
 These figures can be higher or lower, depending on your location in the country.